AntiEbay/AntiEbay/README.md

 sellers compete for the customers.

 # Objectives
-a) Create a website
+a) Create a website <br />
-b) Handle seller and buyer profiles (login, rights, etc.)
+b) Handle seller and buyer profiles (login, rights, etc.) <br />
-c) Provide visually appealing  graphical interface to describe the needs of the buyer
+c) Provide visually appealing  graphical interface to describe the needs of the buyer <br />
-d) Provide searchability capabilities for the sellers, ranking, bidding, etc.
+d) Provide searchability capabilities for the sellers, ranking, bidding, etc. <br />